awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration<a name="unauthorizedaccess-iam-instancecredentialexfiltration"></a>
+## UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration\.OutsideAWS<a name="unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws"></a>

-### Credentials that were created exclusively for an EC2 instance through an Instance launch role are being used from an external IP address\.<a name="unauthorizedaccess-iam-instancecredentialexfiltration_description"></a>
+### Credentials that were created exclusively for an EC2 instance through an Instance launch role are being used from an external IP address\.<a name="unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws_description"></a>

-#### <a name="unauthorizedaccess-iam-instancecredentialexfiltration_severity"></a>
+#### <a name="unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws_severity"></a>

 **Default severity: High**

+#### <a name="unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws_datasource"></a>
++ **Data source: **CloudTrail management events or S3 data events

-#### <a name="unauthorizedaccess-iam-instancecredentialexfiltration_full"></a>
+#### <a name="unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws_full"></a>

-This finding informs you of attempts to run AWS API operations from a host outside of EC2, using temporary AWS credentials that were created on an EC2 instance in your AWS environment\.
+This finding informs you that a host outside of AWS has attempted to run AWS API operations using temporary AWS credentials that were created on an EC2 instance in your AWS environment\.
 The listed EC2 instance might be compromised, and the temporary credentials from this instance might have been exfiltrated to a remote host outside of AWS\.
 AWS does not recommend redistributing temporary credentials outside of the entity that created them \(for example, AWS applications, EC2, or Lambda\)\.
 However, authorized users can export credentials from their EC2 instances to make legitimate API calls\.
-To rule out a potential attack and verify the legitimacy of the activity, contact the IAM user to whom these credentials are assigned\.
+To rule out a potential attack and verify the legitimacy of the activity, validate if the use of instance credentials from the remote IP in the finding is expected\.

-**Note**
-If S3 threat detection is enabled for the account this finding may be generated in response to attempts to run S3 data plane operations on the S3 resources using EC2 credentials\.
-The API call used will be listed in the finding details\.
-If S3 threat detection is not enabled this finding can only be triggered by Event log APIs\.
-For more information on S3 threat detection see [S3 protection](https://docs.aws.amazon.com/guardduty/latest/ug/s3_detection.html?icmpid=docs_gd_help_panel)\.

-#### <a name="unauthorizedaccess-iam-instancecredentialexfiltration_remediation"></a>
+#### <a name="unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws_remediation"></a>

 **Remediation recommendations:**

 This finding is generated when networking is configured to route internet traffic such that it egresses from an on\-premises gateway rather than from a VPC Internet Gateway \(IGW\)\.
 Common configurations, such as using [AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/), or VPC VPN connections, can result in traffic routed this way\.
-If this is expected behavior, it's recommended that you use suppression rules in and create a rule that consists of two filter criteria\.
-The first criteria is **finding type**, which should be `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration`\.
+If this is expected behavior, it's recommended that you use suppression rules and create a rule that consists of two filter criteria\.
+The first criteria is **finding type**, which should be `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.OutsideAWS`\.
 The second filter criteria is **API caller IPv4 Address** with the IP address or CIDR range of your on\-premises internet gateway\.
-To learn more about creating suppression rules see [Suppression rules](https://docs.aws.amazon.com/guardduty/latest/ug/findings_suppression-rule.html?icmpid=docs_gd_help_panel)\.
+To learn more about creating suppression rules see [Suppression rules](findings_suppression-rule.md)\.

+**Note**
+If GuardDuty observes continued activity from an external source its machine learning model will identify this as expected behavior and stop generating this finding for activity from that source\.
+GuardDuty will continue to generate findings for new behavior from other sources, and will reevaluate learned sources as behavior changes over time\.

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised credentials](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-creds)\.
+If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

 ## UnauthorizedAccess:IAMUser/MaliciousIPCaller<a name="unauthorizedaccess-iam-maliciousipcaller"></a>